All content on this page is correct as of July 27, 2020

 Where visa application centres are still closed it is unclear whether applications are still being processed.
 In some cases we understand that passports have been returned without visas because the visa would already have expired before travel restrictions are expected to be lifted.
 Home Office guidance states that as VACs reopen they will prioritise returning customer passports but if the VAC where you applied remains closed, they will not be able to return your passport.
+A limited number of VACs are opening for passport return only so you should check the TLS or VFS website to see if this applies to the VAC that has your passport.
 If you are concerned about your passport, you could try contacting the VAC or the Coronavirus Immigration Help Centre at [email protected].

 In many cases, entry clearance vignettes stuck in passports are only valid for one month in order for you to arrive in the UK and collect your Biometric Residence Permit with details of your full visa.

 The Home Office has confirmed that if you hold such a one month vignette and it has expired or is about to expired, you can request a replacement with revised validity dates free of charge until the end of this year.
 You will need to contact the Coronavirus Immigration Help Centre and include your name, nationality, date of birth and your GWF reference number with ‘REPLACEMENT 30 DAY VISA’ in the subject line.
 If you’ve already contacted the Home Office about this, you should explain this in your email.
 You will then be contacted when the visa application centres reopen to arrange for a replacement visa to be endorsed in your passport.